-The IGL laboratory participates in or initiates testing using split samples.
+The IGL laboratory takes part in testing split samples or initializing them.
 The analysis of split samples can be defined as the analysis of a sample by a primary method (method used by laboratory x) and a comparative method (a similar method used by a y-certified laboratory).

 The analysis can be performed by:

 - A sample is actually divided into two parts, one part being analyzed by the primary laboratory and the other part by another certified laboratory using a comparative method

 - Or the sample is analyzed in the primary laboratory and then the same sample is sent to the other certified laboratory for analysis.

 Split samples can be used to determine the following:

 - the relative accuracy of a particular test method;

 - the linearity of an instrument compared to a reference instrument; or

 - To verify the accuracy of testing of non-regulated analysts for which the laboratory does not take part in round robin tests.